Is an IDIQ right for you?

 IDIQ contracts require a time investment

-Setting up an individual IDIQ contract can be both labor- and time-intensive.
-Using a Government-Wide Acquisition Contract (GWAC), like NITAAC, gives agencies the flexibility of having their own contract without the hassle of setting it up.
+Setting up an individual IDIQ contract can be both labor and time intensive.
+Using a GWAC gives agencies the flexibility of having their own contract without the hassle of setting it up.

 Leveraging an existing vehicle does not mean you lose ownership